jamesli72/FlutterBasic/README.md

 # garden_iot

-A new Flutter project.
+A new Flutter project for beginners.

+## What is this project about?

+This project aims to create an Android application for an IoT system to monitor the sensors and actuators.
+Users can interface with the system through the app.
+To understand the project quickly and easily, I prefer you to take a moment at the getting started section and learn all the basics of flutter.

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)